Connect Codex CLI to Cultup

 The default Codex setup token has Draft Links permission.
 It can verify and draft scheduling links.
 Sending email or creating calendar invites requires the user to upgrade token permissions in Cultup settings.

 Confirm tool discovery includes the expected Cultup tools.
 Prefer Codex MCP verification over shell commands.
-If Codex MCP tool execution is unavailable or cancelled, use MCP HTTP JSON-RPC as a fallback with the CULTUP_AGENT_TOKEN environment variable instead of writing the raw token into the command, approval prompt, chat, repo files, or logs.
+Avoid raw curl verification during normal setup because Cultup MCP uses MCP client transports and raw HTTP probing can be confusing.
+If a developer needs diagnostic HTTP probing, use the CULTUP_AGENT_TOKEN environment variable instead of writing the raw token into the command, approval prompt, chat, repo files, or logs.

 The available tools should include scheduling actions such as: